lucasaid/file-curator/README.md

 `-u`: If there is description currently assigned to the file, skip asking to overwrite and use current.
 `-u`: Generates empty comment and just generates file list.
 `-a`: Sync with apple finder.
+`-d`: Calculate directory file size, can be slow depending on how big the directory is.
 `-help`: Brings up help text.

 #### Mac Users Note: